Great Salt Lake: History

+In 1824, it was observed, apparently independently, by Jim Bridger and Etienne Provost.
+Shortly thereafter, other trappers saw it and walked around it.
+Most of the trappers, however, were illiterate and did not record their discoveries.
+As oral reports of their findings made their way to those who did make records, some errors were made.
 In 1843, John C. Fremont led the first scientific expedition to the lake, but with winter coming on, he did not take the time to survey the entire lake.
+Fremont's glowing reports of the area were published shortly after his expedition, and they influenced the choice of Brigham Young and other members of The Church of Jesus Christ of Latter-day Saints to settle in the Salt Lake Valley in July 1847.
+Young visited the lake three days after arriving in the Valley, and it was supplying salt to the settlers within a month.

-That happened in 1850 under the leadership of Howard Stansbury (Stansbury discovered and named the Stansbury mountain range and Stansbury island).
-John Fremont's overly glowing reports of the area were published shortly after his expedition.
+The lake was comprehensively surveyed for the first time in 1850 under the leadership of Howard Stansbury (Stansbury discovered and named the Stansbury mountain range and Stansbury island).
 Stansbury also published a formal report of his survey work which became very popular.
-His report of the area included a discussion of Mormon religious practices based on Stansbury's interaction with the Mormon community in Great Salt Lake City, which had been established three years earlier in 1847.
+His report of the area included a discussion of Mormon religious practices based on Stansbury's interaction with the Mormon community in Great Salt Lake City.

-Beginning in November 1895, artist and author Alfred Lambourne spent 4 months living on the remote Gunnison Island, where he wrote a book of musing and poetry, Our Inland Sea.
+Beginning in November 1895, the artist and author Alfred Lambourne spent a year living on the remote Gunnison Island, where he wrote a book of musing and poetry, Our Inland Sea.
 From November 1895 to March 1896, he was alone.
 In March, a few guano sifters arrived to harvest and sell the guano of the nesting birds as fertilizer.
 Lambourne included musings about these guano sifters in his work.
 Lambourne left the island early in the winter of 1896 along with the first group of guano sifters.